1cbyc/ei.nsisong.com/src/content/blog/using-git.md

 ### Commit

-A commit is a snapshot of your project at a specific point in time. if you wete playing gta, this is like saving your game.
+A commit is a snapshot of your project at a specific point in time. if you were playing gta, this is like saving your game.
 Each commit can have a unique identifier to make it easy to track changes and revert to previous states.

 ### Branch